krystianbajno/uplink/README.md

 - 256-bit key.

 **When one of the peers sends a command in envelope encryption mode:**
-1. Alice establishes an AES-GCM channel with Bob using pre-shared passphrase (key derived using HKDF).
+1. Alice establishes an AES-GCM channel with Bob using pre-shared Passphrase (key derived using HKDF).
 AES-GCM is a means of Alice authentication and channel encryption.
 2. Alice sends HANDSHAKE command.
 3. Bob generates and responds with Public Key.
 4. Alice generates Session Key and encrypts it with Bob's Public Key.
 5. Alice sends Envelope with a Command and encrypted Session Key inside - { PublicKey-Encrypted Session Key; SessionKey-Encrypted Command }.
 Communication stays on a protected AES-GCM channel.
 6. Bob receives the Envelope and decrypts Session Key using his Private Key, then decrypts Command using the Session Key.
-7. Bob responds to Alice with SessionKey-Encrypted message under the AES-GCM channel.
+7. Bob responds to Alice with SessionKey-Encrypted Response under the AES-GCM channel.
+8. Alice receives the SessionKey-Encrypted Response.
+Alice decrypts the Response using SessionKey and decrypts AES-GCM traffic.
+9. Alice parses the Response.

 ## Security Options